jhntap/iSCSIBackendSample/README.md

 # Kubernetes iSCSI LUN Mounting Samples with NetApp ONTAP
-contains a collection of sample configuration files for Kubernetes, which demonstrate how to mount an iSCSI LUN from NetApp ONTAP as a block device in a pod.
+contains a collection of sample configuration files for Kubernetes, which demonstrate how to mount an iSCSI LUN from NetApp ONTAP as **a block device** in a pod.
-These samples are particularly useful for storage administrators and developers who want to test the integration of Kubernetes with NetApp storage solutions using the Trident storage orchestrator.

 ### Repository Contents
 This repository includes the following sample Kubernetes configuration files: